eaasglobal/docs/README.md

 Our vision is to deliver a service, which will **facilitate and automate green energy** trading and provide better usability and transparency for any user.

-We aim to unite and connect all the members of the energy production and consumption process: governments, administration, energy, operators, and prosumers and become not only a leading greed energy certifier but also **a green energy certificate exchange.**
+We aim to unite and connect all the members of the energy production and consumption process: governments, administration, energy, operators, and prosumers and become not only a leading green energy certifier but also **a green energy certificate exchange.**

 ---

 ## Introduction

-We combine traditional technologies with *solutions of the future.* We mix IoT, blockchain, and NFT with hardware in the form of an EV charger, the prototype you can see on the film on our YouTube.
-But we are not going to stop there.
+At [EAAS](https://eaas.global/), we blend traditional technologies with future solutions.
+We integrate IoT, blockchain, and DePIN Hardware with our native EAAS App, to create CO2 credit.
+However, our innovation doesn't stop there.
+We continuously seek out new technologies and explore their synergy to drive progress.
+.
 We are constantly looking for both **new technologies** and the **synergy effect between them.**

 :::information
 The green energy market is known for high interest among investors.